Fractal geometry predicts dynamic differences in structural and functional connectomes: Methods

 Note that one of the staple properties of the traditional Mandelbrot set is connectedness.
 Establishing connectedness of our equi-M sets (for both Structural and Functional connectomes) is a difficult computational problem, due to spatial resolution limitations, and the implications in detecting thin filaments that may connect parts of the sets.
-Verifying connectedness is also beyond the scope of the current study.
+Verifying connectedness is also beyond the scope of the current study.\\

 \paragraph{Fourier analysis} Our simulations suggest dramatic between-subject differences in the detail and variability of the equi-M set boundary, beyond the broad geometric measures described in the previous paragraphs.
 To capture these subtler properties, we constructed a truncated Fourier representation of the equi-M set boundary.
 For each equi-M set, the boundary was first identified and approximated using the Ramer--Douglas--Peucker algorithm~\cite{douglas1973algorithms} (part of the \texttt{OpenCV} library) to a specified tolerance of $10^{-4} P$, where $P$ represents an approximation of the set perimeter.
 The resulting polygonal boundary approximation was then used to obtain a truncated Fourier representation (as seen in~\Cref{fig:fourier_mode_reconstruction}).
 Note that the boundary of an equi-M set is fractal in nature and its Fourier representation does not always converge in the limit.
 Even so, investigating the resulting Fourier modes (i.e. coefficients in the discrete Fourier expansion) can provide valuable geometric information about the sets.
+Intuitively, lower-order modes capture the broad shape and orientation of the set, while higher-order modes capture the fine-grained complexity and fractality of the boundary.

 We used the Fourier representation (see \cite[Chapter 6]{russ2018image}) of the boundary of the equi-M set to compute several additional measures.
 In general, the measures are invariant under translations, rotations, and (sometimes) scaling.
 Among these are the centroid $G$, the area $A$, and the perimeter $P$.
 Other measures, such as (average) curvature, are not representative due to the presence of cusps.
 Normalized Fourier modes (also known as Fourier descriptors) can also offer further insight into the large scale structure of the equi-M sets~\cite[Chapter 11]{russ2018image}.